vishin-andrey/Tellus_QAengineer_Test/README.md

 ### Description:
 Login Test for the [GIPHY Android app](https://play.google.com/store/apps/details?id=com.giphy.messenger) was developed.

-To get UI selectors, UI Automator Viewer from the Android studio was used to analyze the Giphy app on the Samsung device.
+Giphy app on the Samsung device was analyzed using UI Automator Viewer from the Android studio to get UI selectors.

-Test scenario includes the next steps:
+Test scenario includes the following steps:
 - Establishing the connection to the app;
 - Starting the application on the device;
 - Passing Start page;